AlphaQuantJS/alphaquant/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Report a bug in AlphaQuant
-title: "[BUG] Something is broken"
+title: '[BUG] Something is broken'
 labels: bug
 ---